Fdawgs/sanitize-middleware/README.md

 app.use(sanitizeMiddleware(options));
 ```

-The `mandatory` property is optional, if not present is is assumed a recieved property matching it's parent key name is not mandatory.
+The `mandatory` property is optional, if not present it is assumed a received property matching its parent key name is not mandatory.

 ```js
 const sanitizeMiddleware = require('sanitize-middleware');